Ahmedsa11am/Ahmedsa11am/README.md

 </p>

 - 🏢 I'm a Data scientist and Machine Learning engineer
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻  I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with in problem solving.
+- 💬 Ask me about my experience with in problem-solving.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
+- ⚡ Fun Fact: I'm a coffee enthusiast, and my perfect day would start and end with a cup of coffee.